720kb/ndm/doc/FAQ.md

 ## FAQ

-**I love the Shell, why use an app?**
+**I use the CLI, why use an app?**

-Of course, we all love it too.
+Of course, we all love the npm CLI, no jokes.

-The Shell is obviously very powerful.
+It is obviously very powerful.

-We wanted to build an alternative experience to the `npmCLI` and here is all the GUI pros we think you should not miss:
+ndm is an alternative experience to the `npmCLI` and here is all the pros we think you should not miss:

 - Less struggling with multiple terminal tabs
 - Less struggling with long terminal logs, scrolling to find warnings and errors are a things of the past now